OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 - Android 6.0 Marshmallow (API 23) in October 2015 (many new features and improvements, including granting fine-grained permissions at run time and not all or nothing at installation time)
 - Android 7.0 Nougat (API 24) in August 2016 (new JIT compiler on ART)

-After being developed, apps can be installed on mobiles from a variety of sources: locally through USB, from Google official store (Google Play) or from alternate stores.
+After being developed, apps can be installed on mobiles from a variety of sources: locally through USB, from Googles official store (Google Play Store) or from alternate stores.

 #### App Folder Structure

-Android apps installed (from Google Play Store or from external sources) are located at /data/app/.
+Android apps installed (from Google Play Store or from external sources) are located at `/data/app/`.
 Since this folder cannot be listed without root, another way has to be used to get the exact name of the apk.
 To list all installed apks, the Android Debug Bridge (adb) can be used.
 ADB allows a tester to directly interact with the real phone, e.g., to gain access to a console on the device to issue further commands, list installed packages, start/stop processes, etc.
-To do so, the device has to have USB-Debugging enabled (under developer settings) and has to be connected via USB.
+To do so, the device has to have USB-Debugging enabled (can be found under developer settings) and has to be connected via USB.
-Once USB-Debugging is enabled, the connected devices can be viewed with the command
+Once USB-Debugging is enabled, the connected devices can be viewed with the following command:

 ```bash
 $ adb devices